-- 2.2.1.1 Volume 1, Chapter 2: Legislation and Policy of this EIAR sets out the policy and legislation associated with the Proposed Development (Offshore). - 2.2.1.2 Legislation and guidance that relate to the Marine and Coastal Processes assessment are identified and described in Table 2-1.
+- 2.2.1.1 Volume 1, Chapter 2: Legislation and Policy, of this EIAR sets out the policy and legislation associated with Caledonia North. - 2.2.1.2 Legislation and guidance that relate to the Marine and Coastal Processes assessment are identified and described in Table 2-1.